princebirring/Introduction-to-Data-Science/README.md

-# Introduction-to-Data-Science
+# Introduction to Data Science
-Introduction to Data Science Class Projects
+Introduction to Data Science Class Midterm and Final Project.